 The colour of the shutters has also been picked to not only blend in with the frames of the window to make them look like they have always been there, but also to complement the overall scheme beautifully.

-Images of the finished project will be uploaded for your to view in our Portfolio in the next few weeks.
+Images of the finished project are uploaded for view in our Portfolio.